Sora2576/takumi1534/README.md

-a programmer for learning C
+a C / Python programmer for learning

 <!---
 programmer1457/programmer1457 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.